 Three volunteer organizations form the strength and depth of the Emergency Services in the Town and Village of Woodstock.
-There are some cross memberships but largely they are separate groups.
+There are some cross memberships but they are largely separate groups.

 AMBULANCE SERVICE

 Ambulance services are provided by Woodstock Ambulance Service mainly with two vehicles that are replaced on a staggered basis every six years.